nataliecagno/Rutgers_Final_Project/README.md

 ***Natalie*** - Square & Circle\
 ***Annie*** - Triangle & X

-## Machine Learning Model & Analysis
+## Machine Learning Model & Data Analysis
 ### Machine Learning Model phase 1
 - We decided that the best machine learning model for our analysis would be a logistic regression.
 Because this data set provides all of the data and we were looking to see the likelihood of being adopted, a logistic regression was a perfect fit.
 - In this first phase of our machine learning model, we created a new column that calculated each dog's time spent in the shelter as of the data pull date.
 After having the number of days readily available, we then set conditions for adoptability where if the days in the shelter were under 1800, there was a high likelihood of being adopted and if the days were equal to or greater than 1800 there was a lower likelihood.